kennyong/kennyong.github.io/_posts/2018-05-24-capstone-project.md

 ![crypto-price-image](/images/Image/Cryptocurrencies Price (2-hours) without Normalization.png){:class="img-responsive"}

-As can be seen, the various cryptocurrencies are trading at different prices.
+As can be seen, the various cryptocurrencies are trading at different price range.

 #### Normalising Price